-Jeffrey Kindler, Esq. has served as a member of our board of directors since December 2020.
-Mr. Kindler has served as an operating partner of ARTIS Ventures, a venture investment firm, since January 2020 and as the Chief Executive Officer of Centrexion Therapeutics, a private biopharmaceutical company, since October 2013.
-Mr. Kindler has served on the board of directors of Perrigo Company plc since February 2017, PPD, Inc. from March 2012 and Precigen, Inc. since November 2011, all publicly-traded companies.
-Mr. Kindler previously served on the board of vTv Therapeutics Inc., a publicly-traded biotechnology company, from July 2015 to December 2020 and SIGA Technologies, Inc., a publicly-traded pharmaceutical company, from March 2013 to June 2020.
-Mr. Kindler received his undergraduate degree from Tufts University and J.D. from Harvard

-University.
-We believe Mr. Kindler is qualified to serve on our board of directors due to his extensive experience as an executive and director of companies in the biotechnology industry.
+Weidong Liu, Ph.D. has served as a member of our board of directors since October 2018.
+He has served as the Managing Director of Vivo Capital, an investment firm, since August 2017.
+He previously served as the Executive Director of Preclinical Research & Development from March 2016 to April 2017 at WuXi AppTec, a biotechnology company.
+Prior to joining WuXi AppTec, Mr. Liu served as the Director of Process from June 2015 to March 2016 at Avista Pharma Solutions, a private pharmaceutical company.
+He currently serves on the board of directors of Genetron Holdings Ltd., a publicly-traded biotechnology company.
+Mr. Liu received his undergraduate and Masters degrees in Chemistry from Peking University and his Ph.D. in Chemistry from the University of Pittsburgh.
+We believe Mr. Liu is qualified to serve on our board of directors due to his extensive experience as an executive and director of public companies in the biotechnology industry.

 Hongbo Lu, Ph.D. has served as a member of our board of directors since April 2020.
-She has served as a Managing Partner at Vivo Capital, venture capital firm, since January 2021.
-She previously served as a Managing Partner of Lilly Asia Ventures, a venture capital firm, from January 2017 to December 2020.
+She has served as the Managing Partner of Lilly Asia Ventures, a venture capital firm, since January 2017.
 From June 2011 to October 2016, she served as a Managing Director at OrbiMed Advisors LLC.
-Dr. Lu currently serves on the board of directors of several private biotechnology companies, such as PINS Medical, Inc., Elpiscience and Geneception.
-She previously served on the board of directors of public companies including Turning Point Therapeutics, Inc., a publicly-traded biotechnology company, from May 2017 to May 2019, and on the board of directors of Avedro, Inc., a publicly-traded biotechnology company, from May 2018 to February 2019.
+Dr. Lu currently serves on the board of directors of several private biotechnology companies, such as Pin Pharmaceuticals, Inc., Elpiscience and Geneception.
+She previously served on the board of directors of public companies such as Turning Point Therapeutics, Inc., a publicly-traded biotechnology company, from May 2017 to May 2019, and on the board of directors of Avedro, Inc., a publicly-traded biotechnology company, from May 2018 to February 2019.
 Dr. Lu received her undergraduate degree in Material Science and Engineering from Tsinghua University, China, her Ph.D. in Biological Engineering from the University of Washington and her MBA from the University of California, Berkeley.
 We believe Dr. Lu is qualified to serve on our board of directors due to her experience as a director of public and private companies in the biotechnology industry and experience in venture capital and the life science industry.